Mac McClung earns perfect score to take 2nd straight NBA Slam Dunk Contest title over Jaylen Brown

-INDIANAPOLIS (AP) — G-League champion Mac McClung won his second straight Slam Dunk Contest by grabbing the ball out of Shaquille O'Neal's hands and leaping over him to draw five perfect scores on his final attempt.
+INDIANAPOLIS (AP) — Mac McClung went back to school to win his second consecutive NBA Slam Dunk Contest.

+He asked Shaquille O'Neal to squeeze into McClung's old high school jersey, then grabbed the ball out of the big man's hands and leapt right over him to draw five perfect scores on his final attempt Saturday night.

-McClung finished with 98.8 points on his final two dunks, one point ahead of Boston Celtics All-Star Jaylen Brown.
+McClung compiled 98.8 points on his last two dunks, while Boston Celtics All-Star Jaylen Brown finished with 97.8.

+“Shaq was so cool to put that high school jersey on, man, it almost made me emotional that he would do that," McClung said.
+"When he put it on, he said, ‘You better not miss it.’
+I said, ‘OK, I won’t miss it.'"

+Unlike some of his previous attempts, McClung made this dunk on his first try and was rewarded handsomely by the five judges.

-McClung became the sixth player to win the contest twice and the first to do it in back-to-back seasons since Zach LaVine in 2015 and 2016.
+As a result, the high-flying, 6-foot-2 guard who plays for Orlando's G-League affiliate, the Osceola Magic, became the sixth player with two or more Slam Dunk titles and the first to win in back-to-back seasons since Zach LaVine in 2015 and 2016.

-McClung needed a big score after Brown drew an average of 49.2 on his final dunk over another person with a sequin glove covering the left hand he used.
+Hey Mac, gonna go for an unprecedented third straight title next year?

+“I don’t know.
+We’ll think about it,” said McClung, who won the G League championship with his team last year.
+“I’m not sure yet.”

+The only player with three NBA Slam Dunk crowns is Nate Robinson, but those didn't come in a row.

-McClung jumped over two people in his first dunk of the final round.
+McClung jumped over two people on his first dunk in the final round.
 Brown paid tribute to the late Terrence Clark, a Massachusetts prep star who died in a car crash at age 19 in April 2021.

+McClung needed an even higher score after four judges gave Brown a 49 and the other a 50 on his final attempt, a left-handed shot over one person with a Michael Jackson-style sequin glove covering his left hand.

+McClung then picked O'Neal out of the crowd, asked him to stand in as the prop and delivered the dunk of the night.

 3-POINT CONTEST

-Milwaukee Bucks star Damian Lillard defended his NBA 3-point contest title by finishing with 26 points in the final round during All-Star Saturday night.
+Milwaukee Bucks star Damian Lillard defended his NBA 3-point contest title by finishing with 26 points in the final round.

 Lillard, who won with Portland last season, became the eighth player to win at least two 3-point crowns and the first since Jason Kapono in 2007 and 2008 to do it in consecutive years.